 The trek to Everest Base Camp is not to be confused with an expedition to summit Mount Everest.
-Mount Everest and Everest Base Camp are in roughly the same place geographically speaking, of course.
+Mount Everest and Everest Base Camp are in roughly the same place geographically speaking, of course - the gorgeous Himalayas.
 But Everest Base Camp, being a base camp and all, is at the opposite end of the mountain to the 8,848m summit.
 It’s at the (slightly) more manageable altitude of 5,380m above sea level.
+Hiking Everest region is much more achievable than summiting.

 “Trek along a tributary valley and take in dramatic mountain views of Nuptse, Lhotse, Ama Dablam and Mount Everest, the biggest mountain in the world…”

-Of course, as most human beings from around four years old and up could tell you, the reason Mount Everest is so famous is mainly that it’s just extremely high compared to literally everything else on Earth.
+Of course, as most human beings from around four years old and up could tell you, the reason Mount Everest is so famous is mainly that it’s the highest mountain in the world.
 So even when trekking to Everest Base Camp, acclimatisation is always going to be crucial.
 Days off for exactly that are included in the 11-day itinerary of the trek.

 Travel with the right guides and they’ll make sure you adapt to the altitude properly.
 The outward journey to Everest Base Camp tends to take longer than the return with that in mind.
 You rise slowly, and descend fast.